 (e) [OTHER RESERVED MATTERS].

-The parties intend that the JVC will [distribute by way of dividend at least [PERCENTAGE]% of profits available for distribution in each financial year, unless they agree otherwise OR not distribute a dividend until any and all loans to the JVC from the parties have been repaid in full]
+The parties intend that the JVC will [distribute by way of dividend at least [NUMBER]% of profits available for distribution in each financial year, unless they agree otherwise OR not distribute a dividend until any and all loans to the JVC from the parties have been repaid in full].

 The parties will give undertakings not to compete with the business of the JVC and not to solicit its customers or employees.